base-jumper/base-jumper/docs/circuits/DigitalOutput.md

 void toggle_state()
 ```
 *Toggles the state of the output.*
-If the state is `State_HighZ` (high-impedance) it remains unchanged.
-Otherwise, `State_High` is flipped to `State_Low` and visa-versa.
+If the state is `State::HighZ` (high-impedance) it remains unchanged.
+Otherwise, `State::High` is flipped to `State::Low` and visa-versa.

 ```cpp
 DigitalOutput::Status get_status()
 ```
 *Gets the status of the output.*
 Returns a `Status` enum with the following possible values;
-* `DigitalOutput::Status_Ok` for normal operation
+* `DigitalOutput::Status::Ok` for normal operation
-* `DigitalOutput::Status_OverloadShutdown` if output has been disabled (changed to `State_HighZ`) due to an overload condition.
+* `DigitalOutput::Status::OverloadShutdown` if output has been disabled (changed to `State::HighZ`) due to an overload condition.

 ```cpp
 void reset_status()
 ```
 *Resets status.*
-If the status was previously `Status_OverloadShutdown`, it will be reset to `Status_Ok` and the output will be re-enabled.
+If the status was previously `Status::OverloadShutdown`, it will be reset to `Status::Ok` and the output will be re-enabled.
 Operation may resume as normal if the condition that triggered the overload condition has since been cleared.
-Otherwise the overload protection will again be triggered and the status will return to `Status_OverloadShutdown`.
+Otherwise the overload protection will again be triggered and the status will return to `Status::OverloadShutdown`.